tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

    + macOS / Linux: Execute the accompanying shell script `aem-sdk-dispatcher-tools-x.x.x-unix.sh` to unpack the Dispatcher Tools
      + `chmod a+x aem-sdk-dispatcher-tools-x.x.x-unix.sh && ./aem-sdk-dispatcher-tools-x.x.x-unix.sh`

-Note that all commands issued below assume the current working directory is `~/aem-sdk/dispatcher`.
+Note that all commands issued below assume the current working directory contains the expanding Dispatcher Tools contents.

 >[!VIDEO](https://video.tv.adobe.com/v/30601/?quality=12)

 ## Understand the Dispatcher configuration files

+>[!TIP]
+> Experience Manager projects created from the [AEM Project Maven Archetype](https://github.com/adobe/aem-project-archetype) are pre-populated this set of Dispatcher configuration files, thus there is no need to copy over from the Dispatcher Tools src folder.

 The Dispatcher Tools provides a set of Apache HTTP Web server and Dispatcher configuration files that define behavior for all environments, including local development.

 These files are intended to be copied into an Experience Manager Maven project to the `dispatcher/src` folder, if they do not already exist in the Experience Manager Maven project.

->[!TIP]
-> Experience Manager projects created from the [AEM Project Maven Archetype](https://github.com/adobe/aem-project-archetype) are pre-populated this set of Dispatcher configuration files, thus there is no need to copy over from the Dispatcher Tools src folder.

 >[!VIDEO](https://video.tv.adobe.com/v/30602/?quality=12)